 This is an arena in which appearances and folklore can be deceptive.
 The Lamb and Flag in Covent Garden looks as if it is about to fall over and sometimes claims Tudor origins, but has in fact only been a licensed premises since 1772 when it was called The Cooper's Arms.
 It only became the Lamb & Flag in 1833.
 Some of the interior is Victorian while that ancient-looking frontage dates all the way back to… the 1950s.

-The original White Hart was not only in a different building, it was in a completely different location, this one having been built in the 1800s on land that didn't even belong to the medieval inn.
-That's not to say the current White Hart doesn’t have genuine history of its own — for one, it was the location of Communist Club meetings from 1846, and in 1847 Karl Marx addressed a meeting of the German Workers' Educational Society held in its "large and splendid" upstairs room.
+The original White Hart was not only in a different building, it was in a completely different location.
+The current version was built in the 1800s on land that didn't even belong to the medieval inn.
+That's not to say the White Hart doesn’t have genuine history of its own — for one, it was the location of Communist Club meetings from 1846, and in 1847 Karl Marx addressed a meeting of the German Workers' Educational Society held in its "large and splendid" upstairs room.
 But is it old?
 Not really.
 At least not in London terms.

 Over in Islington, the Old Red Lion is a promising candidate.
-This Upper Street mainstay claims to hark back to 1415, a date quoted by several Victorian sources one of which notes it has "a greater claim to antiquity than any other hostelry in the metropolis if we except perhaps the [since demolished] Talbot or Tabard in Borough".
+This St John Street mainstay claims to hark back to 1415, a date quoted by several Victorian sources one of which notes it has "a greater claim to antiquity than any other hostelry in the metropolis if we except perhaps the [since demolished] Talbot or Tabard in Borough".

 Complexity upon complexity.
 What does one do about Ye Olde Cheshire Cheese?
 It certainly feels old and the building dates back to 1667 — a familiar post-fire date for so many City pubs.
 Particularly intriguing are the cellars, which are said to have once been part of a 13th century monastery, while the pub also has what CAMRA believes to be among the oldest surviving original woodwork in London.
-Indeed, CAMRA argues that there is no complete surviving pub interior in London from before mid-19th century, but points out both the Cheshire and the George in Borough have ancient parts — bits of the George may even predate 1700.
+Indeed, CAMRA argues that there is no complete surviving pub interior in London from before mid-19th century, but points out both the Cheshire and The George in Borough have ancient parts — bits of The George may even predate 1700.

 Less illustrious but almost as old is the Hoop & Grapes in Aldgate, built in 1593 and housed in one of the few timber-framed buildings to survive the three London horseman of the Great Fire, the Blitz and 21st-century property developers.
-There are older pub buildings, there are older pub names, there are older pub interiors, there are older pub licences, but few that feel quite as authentically venerable as this place, so it seems a fitting place to end the quest.
+There are older pub buildings, there are older pub names, there are older pub interiors, there are older pub licences, but few that feel quite as authentically venerable as this place, so it seems a fitting end to the quest.